-The Company's principal capital needs relate to the following business plans and objectives: completing expansion and development activities relating to Etain's cultivation and retail dispensary operations; enhancing the Company's competitive positioning in the U.S. through brand partnerships; investing in new global cannabis opportunities, including investments in, or acquisitions of, established operating businesses in the U.S. cannabis market (including completing the Second Etain Closing); potentially making follow-on investments in existing Investees; and satisfying working capital requirements for Etain's business and operations, and the Company's general corporate functions, as well as for general corporate purposes.
+The Company's principal capital needs relate to the following business plans and objectives: completing expansion and development activities relating to Etain LLC's cultivation and retail dispensary operations; paying any necessary regulatory fees associated with transitioning Etain LLC's operations to be able to serve the adult-use wholesale and retail markets in New York; enhancing the Company's competitive positioning in the U.S. through brand partnerships; investing in new global cannabis opportunities, including investments in, or acquisitions of, established operating businesses in the U.S. cannabis market; potentially making follow-on investments in existing Investees; and satisfying working capital requirements for Etain's business and operations, and the Company's general corporate functions, as well as for general corporate purposes.